-Having spent more than a millennium underground, and after more than a century of excavations, one of the oldest places of Marian worship known in Rome reopens its doors.
+Having spent more than a millennium underground, and after more than a century of excavations, one of the oldest places of Marian worship known in Rome reopened its doors in 2017.
 Located right in the imperial core of the Eternal City by the Roman Forum, the Basilica of Santa Maria Antiqua was (re)discovered by the Roman archaeologist Giacomo Boni 117 years ago on the slopes of the Palatine Hill.

 Paradoxically, having been buried for about 1,200 years meant the salvation of this Basilica.
 The majority of the artistic patrimony of the 7th and 8th centuries was totally or partially lost due to the iconoclastic revolts, so the frescoes that are still preserved in the basilica today are a unique testimony to Christian art from an early age, rare not only in Rome but worldwide.